 Dynamic Host Configuration Protocol.
 This allows a networking device in a network to acquire its IP address (and other networking details) automatically, in order to avoid having to configure all devices in a network with fixed IP addresses.
 VirtualBox has a built-in DHCP server that delivers an IP addresses to a virtual machine when networking is configured to NAT; see Chapter 6, Virtual networking.

 Dynamic Kernel Module Support.
-A framework that simplifies installing and updating external kernel modules on Linux machines; see the section called “The VirtualBox kernel module”.
+A framework that simplifies installing and updating external kernel modules on Linux machines; see Section 2.3.2, “The VirtualBox kernel module”.

 Extensible Firmware Interface, a firmware built into computers which is designed to replace the aging BIOS.
-Originally designed by Intel, most modern operating systems can now boot on computers which have EFI instead of a BIOS built into them; see the section called “Alternative firmware (EFI)”.
+Originally designed by Intel, most modern operating systems can now boot on computers which have EFI instead of a BIOS built into them; see Section 3.12, “Alternative firmware (EFI)”.

 Enhanced Host Controller Interface, the interface that implements the USB 2.0 standard.